-If we receive approval of NUPLAZID or DAYBUE in additional indications, we may need to continue to increase the size of our organization.
-We may encounter difficulties with managing our growth, which could adversely affect our results of operations.
+If we receive approval of NUPLAZID or DAYBUE in additional indications or in jurisdictions outside the U.S., we may need to continue to increase the size of our organization.
+We may encounter difficulties with managing our growth, which could adversely affect our results of operations.\

-As of September 30, 2023, we employed approximately 580 employees.
+As of June 30, 2024, we employed approximately 630 employees.
 Our current infrastructure may be inadequate to support our development and commercialization efforts and expected growth.
-Future growth will impose significant added responsibilities on members of management, including the need to identify, recruit, and integrate additional employees and retain existing employees, and may take time away from running other aspects of our business, including development and commercialization of our product candidates.
+Future growth will impose significant added responsibilities on members of management, including the need to identify, recruit, and integrate additional employees and retain existing employees, and may take time away from running other aspects of our business, including development and commercialization of our products and product candidates, if approved.

-Our future financial performance and our ability to commercialize NUPLAZID, DAYBUE and any other product candidates that receive regulatory approval and to compete effectively will depend, in part, on our ability to manage any future growth effectively.
-In particular, we will need to support the training and ongoing activities of our sales force.
+Our future financial performance and our ability to commercialize NUPLAZID, DAYBUE and any product candidates that receive regulatory approval and to compete effectively will depend, in part, on our ability to manage any future growth effectively.
+In particular, we will need to support the training and ongoing activities of our sales forces.
 To that end, we must be able to:

-- manage our development efforts effectively; - integrate additional management, administrative and manufacturing personnel; - · develop our marketing and sales organization; and - maintain sufficient administrative, accounting and management information systems and controls.
+- manage our development efforts effectively; - integrate additional management, administrative and manufacturing personnel; - develop our marketing and sales organization; and - maintain sufficient administrative, accounting and management information systems and controls.

 We may not be able to accomplish these tasks or successfully manage our operations and, accordingly, may not achieve our research, development, and commercialization goals.
-Our failure to accomplish any of these goals could harm our financial results and prospects.
+Our failure to accomplish any of these goals could harm our business, results of operations, financial condition and prospects.